QUICK ANSWER

 Average Cost

-Collision coverage pays to repair or replace your vehicle after an accident, regardless of who is at fault.
-It covers:
+Collision coverage pays for repairs or to replace your vehicle after an accident, regardless of who is at fault.

 Average Cost

-Comprehensive coverage (often called “comp” or “other than collision”) protects your vehicle from non-collision damage, including:
+Comprehensive coverage (often called other than collision) protects your vehicle from non collision damage, this includes:

 - Theft – If your car is stolen